 He speaks of protecting us from an entire religion, Islam, when our problem is with radicals of all religions.
 And what is the demographic of his followers?
 Persons with a high school diploma or less who feel deprived.
 Look at the ethnicity of his crowds — they’re pure white.

 One of our major problems is a great lack of knowledge by the greater part of our population of the real history of our nation and the potential actual ramifications of their actions.

 This year, Donald Trump and Bernie Sanders are doing much to bring potentially new voters into their respective political parties.
 If these new people actually vote and caucus, this will be good for our democracy.
 But we know that the average American voter is lazy, so we do not know if these new people will show up to actually vote.

 Please vote this year.
 But do so after collecting information and becoming knowledgeable.
 Then you can vote with your mind and your heart.

-Opinion columnist Ken Levin is a political science senior and may be reached [email protected]
+Opinion columnist Ken Levin is a political science senior and may be reached at [email protected]